Last updated: Sept 25, 2017

 Section 1.
 The officers of the BA-PIER shall constitute the Executive Board.

 Section 2.
-The officers of the organization shall be the Chair, Vice-Chair, Secretary and Treasurer.
+The officers of the organization shall be the Chair, Vice-Chair, Secretary, Treasurer, and Communications Officer.

 Section 3.
 Eligibility: All officers shall have been an active member of PIER for at least one year.
 Chair and Vice Chair shall have at least two years experience in international education.

 Section 4.
 Terms of Office: The Chair, Vice Chair and Secretary shall serve a two-year term from September 1 of the year elected to August 31 two years later.
-Treasurer shall serve a two-year term from September 1 of the year elected to August 31 two years later.
+Treasurer and Communications Officer shall serve a two-year term from September 1 of the year elected to August 31 two years later.

 Article VI.
 Elections